ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 ## The configuration file

-For the purposes of this episode, we will create a directory in our home directory called `esmvaltool_tutorial` and use that as our working directory.
+First, for the purposes of this tutorial, we will create a directory in our home directory called `esmvaltool_tutorial` and use that as our working directory.
 The following steps should do that: